lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Magical Contracts.md

 not to know that something.[^241126-2]

 [^241126-2]:
     This is why the Fidelius Charm is relatively unknown and uncommon.
 It is a combination of contract magic and area effect magic.
 One aspect of it protects the space from the perception from _everyone_ magical or not (area effect magic).
 Another aspect of it creates an _exception_ to the area effect magic for those who are parties to the contract.
 It can only protect a location that is in fact _secret_.
 Otherwise, one could share knowledge one obtained outside the contract without involving the contract.
-Thus [Lily] and [James] needed a new cottage, not a property historically associated with the [Potter family].
+Thus a family hiding would need a new home, not a property historically associated with them or their family.

-[Lily]: /Harrypedia/people/evans/lily_j/
-[James]: /Harrypedia/people/Potter/James/
-[Potter family]: /Harrypedia/people/Potter/

 Contracts _can_ force you _feel_ things.
 Your emotions are just chemical effects, a contract can make you unnaturally happy or sad, incite or